saeid-p/linux-notes/README.md

-# linux-notes
-My selection of notes for Linux management and development.
+# My selection of notes for Linux management and development.

 * [Linux Wiki](Wiki)